 There is no better way to start your day than watching the sunrise, and the best spot in Australia is at the lighthouse in Byron Bay.
 Not only is it the most eastern point of the country with uninterrupted views of the horizon, but will also be one of the first persons to see the sunrise in Australia that day.

-Do like the locals and enjoy a morning run up to the iconic lighthouse, or if you’re staying at Wake Up! take advantage of the free bike rentals or lighthouse shuttles.
+Do like the locals and enjoy a morning run up to the iconic lighthouse, or if you’re staying at Wake Up! take advantage of affordable bike rentals or lighthouse shuttles.

 Before heading back home you can enjoy a coffee and a scone at the Lighthouse Café for only $10, this also includes an amazing view of the lighthouse, ocean and beaches.

 While the lighthouse sunrise is breathtaking, it’s also a great place to watch the sunset as well.
 Nothing beats walking back to town on The Pass with the sky shifting colours that reflects on the water; while surfers ride the last waves of the day.
 The Beach Restaurant is a great place to spoil yourself with a couple of drinks, enjoying the best view of the sunset while sitting down.